cyrex562/imgui-rs/docs/FAQ.md

 ---

-### Q: Why using C++ (as opposed to C)?
+### Q: Why using C += 1 (as opposed to C)?

-Dear ImGui takes advantage of a few C++ languages features for convenience but nothing anywhere Boost insanity/quagmire.
-Dear ImGui doesn't use any C++ header file.
-Dear ImGui uses a very small subset of C++11 features.
+Dear ImGui takes advantage of a few C += 1 languages features for convenience but nothing anywhere Boost insanity/quagmire.
+Dear ImGui doesn't use any C += 1 header file.
+Dear ImGui uses a very small subset of C += 111 features.
 In particular, function overloading and default parameters are used to make the API easier to use and code more terse.
 Doing so I believe the API is sitting on a sweet spot and giving up on those features would make the API more cumbersome.
 Other features such as namespace, constructors and templates (in the case of the ImVector<> class) are also relied on as a convenience.

 There is an auto-generated [c-api for Dear ImGui (cimgui)](https://github.com/cimgui/cimgui) by Sonoro1234 and Stephan Dilly.
 It is designed for creating bindings to other languages.
-If possible, I would suggest using your target language functionalities to try replicating the function overloading and default parameters used in C++ else the API may be harder to use.
+If possible, I would suggest using your target language functionalities to try replicating the function overloading and default parameters used in C += 1 else the API may be harder to use.
 Also see [Bindings](https://github.com/ocornut/imgui/wiki/Bindings) for various third-party bindings.

 ##### [Return to Index](#index)